240408-JavaReactAWS/notes-and-demos/weeks-4-5/notes/devops-jenkins.md

 # DevOps

+DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
+This speed enables organizations to better serve their customers and compete more effectively in the market.

 ## Agile and Devops

 Agile is a mentality or philosophy utilized when approaching the creation of information systems, and is a flexible approach of addressing the steps of the Software Development Life Cycle.
 Development teams who practice an Agile methodology place a focus on producing code through iteration and collaboration rather than following a rigid plan.